If you have any questions, please contact us.

 A) We believe in the concept of God; this is fundamental to our philosophy, although the name and gender is not important.
 God is Spirit, first Cause, the Creator of all that exists, the Presence and Principle that fills the whole of the Universe, the Substance of all forms, Life itself.
 God is infinite, eternal, and changeless.
 God is Love and also perfect Law.
-Since God is infinite it impossible to fully explain what God is.
+Since God is infinite it is impossible to fully explain what God is.
 No matter what your belief is-you are welcome in our Spiritual Center.

 Q) Do you believe in Heaven and Hell?

 A) We believe that heaven and hell are states of mind.

 We experience heaven when we are in harmony with the Life that surrounds us.
 Hell is a state of mind that we experience when we don’t understand why something unpleasant is happening to us.
 We can choose to create our own heaven or hell on Earth, and take our beliefs with us when we go through the transition the world calls death to the next plane of existence.